-Sunscreen is to be brought by every child and kept in their back pack.Children will be reminded to apply sunscreen before departing for outings and reminded to re apply throughout the day.
-Staff will assist those children with sunscreen when asked by the child.
+Sunscreen is to be brought by every child and kept in their back pack.
+Children will be reminded to apply sunscreen before departing for outings and reminded to re apply throughout the day.
+Educators will assist those children with sunscreen when asked by the child.
+A hat and a water bottle are also required each day.